Challenge of developing in Jekyll via remote Linux server

 SESSION_NAME with your sessions name from the PuTTY dialogue.
 This works with key authentication as well, which I much prefer to use.
 This also saves you the risk of keeping a plaintext password in a potentially insecure location.

-Note: You can use the plugin Nppexec as well instead of NppConsole - but i prefer Nppconsole for this.
+Info: You can use the plugin Nppexec as well instead of NppConsole - but I prefer Nppconsole for this.

 You now have a working CLI in Notepad++ that can call an SSH session.
 I wrote a few batch scripts, so I just have to run